 - Fines and court fees of approximately $1800

-- A 3 to 4 month California DUI school
+- A three-to-four month California DUI school

-- A 6 month license suspension or restriction
+- A six-month license suspension or restriction

-If there are prior DUI convictions, an accident, a high BAC or a chemical test refusal, the DUI penalties will likely be higher, including a longer license suspension, more DUI schooling and some Orange County Jail time.
+If there are prior DUI convictions, an accident, a high BAC, or a chemical test refusal, the DUI penalties will likely be higher, including a longer license suspension, more DUI schooling, and some Orange County Jail time.
 In any case, your Orange County DUI criminal defense lawyer can often negotiate lower penalties with the judge or prosecutor.
 For example, judges often are willing to let the person attend an alcohol or drug treatment program in lieu of jail time.

 Newport Beach Criminal Defense